 Visit Sacred Caves of Arunachala.
-There are many caves, many of which have been used by Enlightened masters for meditation.
-They still hold the energy of high consciousness, which was experienced within.
-Also visit Skandashram, Sri Ramana Maharishi's first little ashram on the mountainside.
-It is dug into the rock of the mountain, and there are some powerful caves nearby.
+There are a few caves on Arunachala that have been used by Enlightened masters for meditation over the past 1000's of years or more.
+These caves still hold the energy of high consciousness, which was experienced within.
+Virupaksha Cave is one such high energy cave.
+Visit Skandashram, Sri Ramana Maharishi's first little ashram on the mountainside.
+It is dug into the rock of the mountain, where puja is performed every day in the Vedic tradition.

 Walk Girivalam.
 Girivalam is Tamil and means, to walk around the mountain.
 In Tiruvannamalai, this of course means to walk around Arunachala.
 This is something people do to gain spiritual support, blessings for their life, and help with any problem.
 Also, simply to increase Peace in ones life.
 Walking Girivalam is very popular at the full moon every month, but it can be done any day of the year.

 Climb Parvati Mountain.
 Visit mountaintop 1200 year old temple.
 This is a very special mountain, with beautiful views, and a rich spiritual history.
 Siddha's have been known to live at Parvati Mountain.
 Many sacred herbs grow here as well.
 The climb is steep in some areas, so this climb may not be for everyone.
 Though it could help you overcome your fear of heights.